Francisco Franco: Political repression

 According to Preston's estimates, Franco's forces killed about 420,000 Spaniards in the theatre of war, through extrajudicial killings during the Civil War, and in state executions immediately following its end in 1939.
 The first decade of Franco's rule following its end saw continued repression and the killing of an undetermined number of political opponents.
 In 1941 the prison population of Spain was 233,000, mostly political prisoners.
 According to Antony Beevor, recent research in more than half of Spain's provinces indicates at least 35,000 official executions in the country after the war, suggesting that the generally accepted figure of 35,000 official executions is low.
-Accounting for unofficial and random killings, and those who died during the war from execution, suicide, starvation and disease in prison, the total number is probably closer to 200,000.
+Accounting for unofficial and random killings, and those who died during the war from execution, suicide, starvation and disease in prison, the total number is possibly closer to 200,000.